Attention.

 - Hot engine and oil can cause burns.
 Be careful not to burn yourself when removing/installing various components.

-- Fuel vapors are dangerous.
-They are highly flammable, causing serious injury and equipment damage.
-Keep sparks or open flames away from fuel.
+- Fuel vapors are hazardous and flammable, causing serious injury and equipment damage.
+Keep sparks and open flames away from fuel.

 - Leaks and leaks in fuel lines are dangerous.
-Fuel can ignite and cause equipment damage, serious injury or even death.
+Fuel can ignite and cause equipment damage, serious injury, or even death.
 Fuel can cause skin and eye irritation.
-To prevent this, observe the safety regulations when handling fuels and lubricants.
+To prevent this, follow safety precautions when handling fuels and lubricants.

 1. Disconnect the negative battery terminal.